HossamAh/EDFfreeRTOSScheduler/README.md

 This task will monitor rising and falling edge on button 1 and send this event to the consumer task.

 * Task 2: "Button_2_Monitor", {Periodicity: 50, Deadline: 50}
-This task will monitor rising and falling edge on button 2 and send this event to the consumer task.
+This task will monitor rising and fallin edge on button 2 and send this event to the consumer task.

 * Task 3: "Periodic_Transmitter", {Periodicity: 100, Deadline: 100}
 This task will send preiodic string every 100ms to the consumer task